Gynecomastia Pinch Test

-A physical exam and a gynecomastia pinch test is conducted to determine whether the condition is true gynecomastia or pseudogynecomastia.
-You will be asked to lie down on your back.
+A physical exam and a gynecomastia pinch test are conducted to determine whether the condition is true gynecomastia or pseudogynecomastia.
+During the pinch test, you will be asked to lie down on your back.
 The doctor will then use his forefinger and thumb to examine the breast tissue.
 If there is a rubbery or firm mass of disk-shaped tissue beneath the nipple, the condition is true gynecomastia.
 If no such tissue exists, a gynecomastia pinch test can determine that the diagnosis is pseudogynecomastia.

 Additional tests to diagnose gynecomastia and help determine any underlying causes may include: